2018 Accredited Online Nurse Practitioner Programs

 An online master's degree in nursing with a nurse practitioner concentration will include a combination of foundation, clinical, and specialty courses.
 Foundation courses cover nursing theory, diversity, ethics, health policy, research, and advanced practice nursing roles.
 Clinical courses equip students with skills in advanced nursing interventions, anatomy and physiology, assessment, pathophysiology, and pharmacology.
 Students choose specialty courses that best represent their career interests and complete a practicum to gain clinical experience.
 Specialty courses may include adults and older adults, health promotion, pediatrics, and women's health.
 MSN programs also typically include a comprehensive exam requirement in the final semester.

-Master's programs help prepare students to provide primary care to individuals across the lifespan in various settings.
+Master's programs help prepare students to provide primary care to individuals of all ages in various settings.
 Graduates may be able to take up NP positions in clinics, emergency rooms, intensive care units, and physicians' offices.
-Job opportunities may also available in various specialized care centers such as oncology, renal, and women's care centers.
+Job opportunities may also available at care centers that specialize in areas such as oncology, nephrology, and women's health.
 NPs are in high demand in rural and under-served areas, and some graduates choose to pursue careers in the global health arena.
 Graduates may also go on to work in nursing administration and research or as faculty members in schools of nursing.

 Online Doctor of Nursing Practice (DNP) degrees prepare students for the highest level of nursing practice.
 Programs are clinical in nature and train students to play leadership roles in healthcare reform.